jsta/zoteroscripts/README.md

 * `notes_to_csv.py`: Export all notes from a given collection to a csv file

+* `save_webpage.py`: CLI tool to save a webpage to a given collection

 ### Tips

 Make sure that your local user library is "synced" with Zotero online